-The tradition of sipping delectable leafy concoctions in chintzy cups, pinky finger in the air, is deeply ingrained in British culture.
+The tradition of tea drinking is so deeply ingrained in British culture.
+Tea is for everything.
 Despite this, tea rooms seem to be disappearing across the country at a speedy rate, replaced by hipster cafe after hipster cafe.
 Brighton is no exception.

-So today, before they all disappear, here’s my (incomplete) cosy guide to the tea rooms of Brighton.
+So today, before they all disappear, here’s an incomplete cosy guide to the tea rooms of Brighton.
 Otherwise known as where’s left in Brighton hiding some of its finest china – as usual I’ll update when I find more worthy entries to include.

 Tucked up a side street close to the Kemptown seafront is this miniature tea room.
 In fact, with just three tables it could be Brighton’s – if not the world’s – smallest tea room.
 Who knew?
 Every time I’ve been here, I’ve had the place all to myself.
 This makes it the perfect spot to ponder your day, recharge your batteries, do some people watching, in peace and quiet.

 Everything about it screams out British tea room – from the lace table cloths, chintzy china and floral wallpaper to the cake stands in the window and bunting decorating its original facade – complete with checkerboard tiles.
 It might also be the only tea room in Brighton with mock-brick wallpaper – a serious design statement.